netgen/ezplatform-site-api/docs/introduction/index.rst

 developer's productivity, but also -- it will open most the process to **roles other than just PHP developers**.

-For the purpose of this introduction, we can break the whole package into three main parts:
+The intention of this page is to give you a short overview of what Site API is.
+For that purpose we can break the whole package into three main parts:

 1. `Dedicated API layer`_
 2. `Integration with eZ Platform`_